 Posted Tue 12th Feb 2019 | Brianna Carroll

 In collaboration with NGV for Melbourne Design Week, Open House Melbourne presents Waterfront – a program of conversations, boat tours and special events that deep dive into the role design plays in reframing Melbourne’s relationship with water.
-We’re asking you to consider how design can improve Melbourne’s sometimes fraught relationship with our waterways, with a special focus on Birrarung, the Yarra River.
+We’re asking you to consider how design can improve Melbourne’s relationship with our waterways, with a special focus on Birrarung, the Yarra River.